IBM/decentralized-energy-fabric-on-IBP20/README.md

     - The username you would like to register.
     - Update gateway discovery to `{ enabled: true, asLocalhost: false }` to connect to IBP.

-> the current default setup is to connect to a local fabric instance from VS Code

 ```bash
  {